-It is important for you to know the difference between the two so you can plan accordingly when buying your first home.
+It is important for you to know the difference between these two mortgage terms so you can plan appropriately when buying your first home.
 From coast to coast, whether you are buying a home in Westborough Massachusetts or Englewood California, home sellers want to know you have the ability to buy their property.
 The best way you can assure yourself that the buyer is well qualified to purchase your home is to demand a pre-approval letter.
-The difference between a mortgage pre-approval vs pre-qualification is huge!
+The difference between a mortgage pre-approval vs. pre-qualification is huge!

 Mortgage Pre-Approval Defined

 According to the Federal Reserve’s definition, a mortgage pre-approval is a written commitment that’s issued by a lender following a comprehensive analysis of their overall creditworthiness.
 A pre-approval includes such factors as verification of income, verification of employment, available financial resources, as well as the evaluation of other areas typical of a credit evaluation process.

 Mortgage pre-approval status for a loan is usually conditional upon the following:

 1. A suitable property.
 The identification by the buyers of a suitable property.